awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-resourcedatasync.md

  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `SyncFormat`  <a name="cfn-ssm-resourcedatasync-syncformat"></a>
-A supported sync format\.
+The format in which Resource Data Sync output will be stored in Amazon S3\.
 The following format is currently supported: JsonSerDe
  *Required*: Yes
  *Type*: String
  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)